JasonAtallah/config-dot-json/README.md

 # config-dot-json
-Node library for loading a json file into process.env, supports nested json files as well
+Node library for loading a json file into process.env, supports nested json files as well.

+I wouldn't recommend using this in a new project.
+The only reason I created this is because while working on a legacy system for a client I ran into a bunch of microservices using JSON files to store their configs.

 ### Installation
 `npm install --save config-dot-json`